Leave your comfort zone at home on one of these 10 gal-centered trips offered around the state.

-Throw your self-help into the campfire and go on one of these journeys centered around self-confidence and empowerment among girls, women and LGBTQ+.
+Throw your self-help into the campfire and go on one of these journeys centered around self-confidence and empowerment among girls, women and LGBTQ+ folks.
 Women’s Wilderness’s mission is to cultivate courage, connection and environmental stewardship.
-The courses are taught by skilled outdoor instructors who also serve as role models.
+The courses are taught by skilled women outdoor instructors who also serve as role models.

 Each course varies in terms of focus — learn wilderness survival basics, rock-climbing skills, how to backpack through Colorado’s dense forests and more.
 No matter which you choose, you’ll end up feeling ready to conquer the outdoors anywhere.
 If you have a little lass in your life, send her to their girls’ camps for fun, adventure and strong female leadership (several age ranges available).
 She’ll walk away feeling inspired and resilient to peer pressure.